camtice/simple_local_llm_practice/README.md

 various alignment techniques.

-LLM_that_works.py represents the final model, and in its current interation outputs very weak Shakespearian texts, and uses the core functions of a transformer model while also showcasing the importance of self-attention.
+LLM_that_works.py represents the final model, and in its current interation outputs very weak Shakespearian texts from training data which contains all of his previous works.
+This program uses the core functions of a transformer model while also showcasing the importance of self-attention.

 practice_for_LLM.py represents my practice in creating the final model, where I was able to better understand the role each chuck of code plays in the final version.
 Importantly, the